 Amex Gold to Platinum upgrade offer

 The Amex Platinum card is glamorous but comes with a hefty $695 annual fee.
 While it includes over $1,000 in travel and entertainment credits, it’s not for everyone.
 If you’re deciding whether to upgrade to an Amex Platinum or keep your Amex Gold, consider your spending habits.

-If most of your spending is on dining and supermarkets, the Amex Gold Card’s 4X rewards can be immensely valuable.
+If most of your spending is on dining and U.S. supermarkets, the Amex Gold Card’s 4X rewards can be immensely valuable.
 However, if you have substantial travel expenses, the Amex Platinum Card might be a better choice with its 5X rewards on direct airline purchases, prepaid hotels, and Amex Travel bookings.

-Terms apply.
+Amex Gold to Platinum upgrade offer